-For example:

-Sector name: Health

-Objective: Improve the health of the IDP population
+For example: Sector name: Health Objective: Improve the health of the IDP population b) Dollar Amount c) Beneficiary Numbers

 USAID/OFDA discourages overly descriptive details in objectives, such as specific locations and beneficiary numbers, as this information will be provided elsewhere.
 Including such details in the objective itself could also limit flexibility to respond rapidly to changing conditions and priorities because if an objective is changed, the award must be modified.